primap-community/primap2/docs/data_format_details.rst

 -----------  ------------------------------------------------------------------------  ----------------------------
-entity       entity code, possibly from the dataset's entity category set              yes gwp_context  which global warming potential context was used for calculating the data  if a gwp was used units        in which units the data is given                                          if dataset is not quantified
+entity       entity code, possibly from the dataset's entity category set              yes gwp_context  which global warming potential context was used for calculating the data  if a gwp was used units        in which units the data is given                                          see rules below
 ===========  ========================================================================  ============================

 For the ``entity``, a category set (i.e. a terminology) should be defined for the